equidistant/leagle-and-mich-client/README.md

 ### `npm start`

-Runs the app in the development mode.
+Runs the app in the development mode.<br>
-Default is [http://localhost:3001](http://localhost:3001) to view it in the browser.
+Default is [http://localhost:3001](http://localhost:3001) to view it in the browser.<br>
 Change PORT in .env file.

 ### `npm run-production`

-Launches the app in the production mode.
+Launches the app in the production mode.<br>
 Served by simple nodejs server.